NightwindDev/Tweak-Tutorial/explore_files.md

 ## `Tweak.x`

 This file is the most "important" out of these four.
 This is where you write all your code.
-This code will be written in the language called [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), however you could use [Orion](https://orion.theos.dev) to utilize [Swift](https://developer.apple.com/swift/) instead.
+This code will be written in a language called [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html), however you could use [Orion](https://orion.theos.dev) to utilize [Swift](https://developer.apple.com/swift/) instead.
 This is a separate template called `tweak_swift` instead of `tweak`.

 ## `control`

 This file contains the information about your tweak.
-Things like the name of the developer, what iOS version it supprorts, etc. Some DPKG managers display bits and pieces of it when the user looks at the tweak depiction.
+Things like the name of the developer, what iOS version it supports, etc. Some DPKG managers display bits and pieces of it when the user looks at the tweak depiction.

 ## `testtweak.plist`

 This file contains what the tweak will be hooking/injecting into.
 This won't be touched much, compared to the other files, but it does exist and is also important.

+More information about this file can be found at [The Apple Wiki](https://theapplewiki.com/wiki/Dev:Cydia_Substrate#Filters).
+Knowing the various uses of filters can be very beneficial if you want to hook several classes throughout iOS without injecting into `com.apple.UIKit`, for instance.

 [Previous Page (Setting Up The Tweak)](./starting_off.md)